The search for Milwaukee's next Youth Poet Laureate is on!

 Emily Igwike is currently serving as the 2023–24 Milwaukee Youth Poet Laureate.
 In Fall 2022, she was named one of five National Student Poets through the Scholastic Art & Writing Awards, representing the Midwest region.
 A rising senior at the University School of Milwaukee, Igwike has lived in Brown Deer, Wisconsin, all her life.
 She is the daughter of two loving Igbo-Nigerian immigrants and enjoys the hustle and bustle of her big family, with three siblings and distant relatives rotating in and out of her house at any moment.
 Igwike developed her passion for writing at an early age by reading novels and grew fond of telling stories from countless late nights with her mother.
 Through poetry, she has curated her voice and let others hear her.
 She hopes to be a role model for young, Black girls like herself and a testament to the power of the spoken word.

-Public Events with Emily Igwike
+Past Events featuring Emily Igwike

 Sat.
 Feb.
 17 | 11 am-12:30 pm: Youth Workshop at East Branch of the Milwaukee Public Library (2320 N. Cramer St.) DETAILS